-To propagate stem cuttings, obtain a 6- to 15-inch (12-38 cm.) stem segment.
+To propagate stem cuttings, obtain a 6 to 15 inch (15-38 cm.) stem segment.
 Make a slanted cut at the base of the stem and treat it with a fungicide.
-Leave the treated stem segment to dry for 7-8 days in a dry, shaded area.
+Leave the treated stem segment to dry for seven to eight days in a dry, shaded area.
 After that time, dip the cutting into a root hormone and then plant directly in the garden or in a well-draining soil in a container.
-Cuttings will grow rapidly and may produce fruit 6-9 months from propagation.
+Cuttings will grow rapidly and may produce fruit six to nine months from propagation.

 If you would rather try your luck propagating from seed, cut a dragon fruit in half and scoop out the seeds.
 Separate the pulp from the seeds in a bucket of water.
 Place the seeds on a moist paper towel to dry overnight.

 The next day, fill a tray with well-draining seed starting mix.
 Sprinkle the seeds onto the surface of the soil and lightly cover them with a sprinkle of medium, just barely covering them.
 Moisten with a spray bottle and cover with plastic wrap.
 Keep the soil moist.
-Germination should occur in 15-30 days.
+Germination should occur in 15 to 30 days.